MicrosoftDocs/quantum-docs/articles/user-guide/testing-debugging.md

 </Project>
 ```

 The first line specifies the version number of the software development kit used to build the application.
-Note that the exact version numbers you see will depend on your installation.
+Note that the exact version numbers you see in this file will depend on your installation.

 The `TargetFramework` generally contains either of two values for Q# applications depending on the project type: `netcoreapp3.1` for executable projects, and `netstandard2.1` for libraries.
 Next, the `IsPackable` parameter is set to false (true when omitted).
 It determines whether a NuGet package is generated from this project when the [`dotnet pack`](/dotnet/core/tools/dotnet-pack) command is run.

-Lastly, the file contains all the NuGet package dependencies required to run unit tests.
-Make sure to include these if you are creating a test project manually or are converting a regular project.
+Finally, the file lists NuGet package dependencies inside the `<ItemGroup>` tag. [xUnit](https://xunit.net/) is a popular testing framework for the .NET framework, which Q# test projects make use of (third reference in the list).
+The `Microsoft.Quantum.Xunit` and `Microsoft.NET.Test.Sdk` packages are used to expose Q# constructs to xUnit and build .NET test projects.
+In order to run any tests, xUnit also requires a unit test runner.
+Both the `xunit.runner.visualstudio` and the `dotnet-xunit` runners are required to run tests from the command line, while the former is sufficient when running tests from within Visual Studio.
+Make sure to include the appropriate package references if you are creating a test project manually or are converting from a regular project.

 ### Running Q# Unit Tests